anujGopal862/prathamorg.github.io/_posts/2019-05-30-video-feature-extraction.md

 ---
 layout: post
 title: Custom feature extraction from video assignments
-subtitle: extract features from the videos made by children to evaluate conceptual understanding
+subtitle: Extract features from the videos made by children to evaluate conceptual understanding of the topic
-tags: [feature extraction, vision, object recognition]
+tags: [feature extraction, vision, object recognition, OCR, text mining]
 ---